joelchan/notes/content/I- A DSL for a discourse graph with information entry, visualization, and retrieval.md

 ![[Pasted image 20210913182317.png]]

 We do not yet know what the syntax will be.
-This will certainly be informed by our explorations of [[Rob/Q- What is the data structure of a graph built to facilitate decentralized knowledge synthesis]] and user interviews.
+This will certainly be informed by our explorations of [[Q- What is the data structure of a graph built to facilitate decentralized knowledge synthesis]] and user interviews.

 However, typed edges and nodes are an expressive backbone, as can be seen with [[Hode]].
 Hode allows you to create edge and node relationships between items fluidly as you write.
 It then allows you treat a set of items with a relationship as an entity that can have relationships with other ideas.